Hazzng/Hazzng/README.md

 ---

-*Always happy to talk distributed systems, agent infrastructure, or ML security.*
+*Always happy to talk about harness engineering, distributed systems, agent infrastructure, ML security and Deep neural nets.*

 <!--
 **Hazzng/Hazzng** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.